Applying for a Dutch passport or identity card if you live in Finland

 - You can also apply for the extract by emailing vtj-todistus@dvv.fi or by calling the Finnish local number 029 55 36 230.
 Once again, you will need to pay a fee.

-- if you are over the age of 18: an extract known as a summary of personal data.
+- if you are over the age of 18: screenshots of your 'summary of personal data'.

-- You can apply for the extract free of charge on Suomi.fi.
+- Apply for an extract free of charge on Suomi.fi.
 Take screenshots of the details listed under basic information, address details and personal relationships (where relevant) and add these to your application.

 - If you are applying for a Dutch passport or ID card for your child for the first time, use their birth certificate as proof of legal residence.
 You can apply for this on Suomi.fi.